Bingruo-Wu/BW-823-2020/README.md

 ### Procedures

 For starters, I created a new repository specifically used for this course and named as BW-823-2020 and chose to build it for public.
 Then I used the master branch as the root source for this website.
-After this, I chose
+After this, I used Jekyll as the blogging tool and chose to use Slate as the theme.